 have been identified by the eligible agency as

-unserved or underserved with a center’s project area.
+unserved or underserved within a center’s project area.

-Instructions: 704 Report, Part I
+Instructions: Independent Living Services Program Performance Report

 General Instructions: Please respond to each subpart of this preprint.

 1) When a question/section requests a description, list or other non-data information but does not apply to your state, a “NOT APPLICABLE” response is appropriate.